Are Laundry Sheets Really Effective For Laundry?

 • For Front-Load Washers: You can either place the sheet in the detergent drawer or directly in the drum with your laundry.
 This allows for an even distribution of cleaning agents.

-• For Hand Washing: If you’re opting for hand washing, dissolve half a sheet in a bucket of warm water prior to adding your clothes.
+• For Hand Washing: If you’re opting for hand washing, dissolve half a sheet in a bucket of warm water before adding your clothes.
 This is an effective way to ensure that the detergent is evenly mixed before being applied to your laundry.

 Choose Your Cycle & Water Temperature